1j01/98/programs/calculator/README.md

 todo:
 - Convert help topics (and automate the conversion/cleanup of HTML!)
 (I already have a help viewer)
 - Memory indicator M
-- Match layout of win98 calc exactly, but in an expansible/flexible way
-- Left arrows should be equivalent to backspace
+- Left arrow should be equivalent to backspace
-- Show buttons depressed briefly when using the keyboard
 - for mcalculator, woff in addition to ttf (could steal from uno or convert from ttf), for 98.js.org, remove font and use shitty ASCII representation..?
 - drop commit with auto-run
 - squash stuff